cseanburns/peer_review_geography/README.md

 ## Notes on variable *language* in author_decisions.csv

-**Human Development index scores**

-- Caymen Islands is not listed, since it is a British Territory, we use the United Kingdom index.
-- Martinique is a territory of France, so we use the France index.
-- Monaco is an independent country, but does not have a HDI, so we use France, its closest neighbor.
-- New Caledonia is a part of France, so we use the France Index.
-- Puerto Rico is part of the US, so we use the US index.
-- Svalbard and Jan Mayan is part of Norway, so we use the Norway index.
-- Taiwan is counted as China.
-- French Guiana uses the France index.

-Source: http://hdr.undp.org/en/countries, accessed on May 27, 2016

 **Languages, CIA World Handbook:**

 - In the CIA World Factbook, languages are listed in rank order by country.
 - If English is listed as an official language, despite the rank order, then English is selected.
 This is done to reduce bias in the analysis.
 - If the country is not listed, then an alternate site is used.

 Notes and alternate sites for the following countries are listed below:

 - Cameroon people speak over two dozen African langauges (no dominant language), but English is listed as one of the official languages, so English is listed as the language for Cameroon.
 - Ghana lists English as an official language.
 English is used.
 - India: English
 - Namibia: English
 - Norway lists two versions of Norwegian: Bokmal Norwegian (official) and Nynorsk Norwegian (official).
 I reduced to Norwegian.
 - Rwanda: English.
 - Sri Lanka: English has special status in the constitution.
 English is used.
 - French Guiana: French from Wikipedia (5/31/2016)